ofek/bit/docs/source/guide/keys.rst

 ^^^

 The `wallet import format`_ is the primary way of representing private keys.
-This format stores the secret value as well as some metadata such as whether or not it should compress the public key.
+This format stores the secret value as well as some metadata such as whether or not the public key should be compressed.

 To import a private key you can pass a key in wallet import format directly to the initializer: